akifadasTHI/Motorcyclist-Safety-Systems/README.md

 These accidents are happening both from the carelessness of the bikers and the carelessness of the drivers.

 Although, We all know that motorcyclists are much more open to getting an impact from an accident, companies still dont put the enough afford to decrease the numbers.
-# We hope to give companies a starting point
+# We hope to give companies a good starting point